Shoelaces: Shoe lacing

 This is the process of running the shoelaces through the holes, eyelets, loops, or hooks to hold together the sides of the shoe with many common lacing methods.
 There are, in fact, almost two trillion ways to lace a shoe with six pairs of eyelets.

 Common lacing methods

 Straight-bar lacing

 Straight-bar lacing appears horizontal and parallel when viewed from the exterior.
 Formal shoes usually demand straight-bar lacing to preserve their clean, neat look.
 This is especially true for dress shoes using a closed lacing system such as Oxfords, because the central shoelace crossovers of criss-cross lacing prevent the sides of the shoe from coming together in the middle.

 Criss-cross lacing

 The most common lacing method, termed criss-cross lacing, is also one of the strongest and most efficient.
 However, they are reserved for more casual footwear, such as sneakers and boots.
 Derby shoes can be straight-bar laced or criss-cross laced.

+Cobwebbing

+Cobwebbing footwear such as Jump boots has been used by Paratroopers as means of extra ankle support.